-Spring water from Indian Ford A Springs and gravity-intake-fed river water supply most of the water for this program, although there are several non-fish bearing streams near the grounds that could be used.
+Spring water from Indian Ford A Springs and gravity-intake-fed river water supply most of the water for this program, although there are several non-fish bearing streams near the hatchery grounds that could be used.
 Indian Ford Springs provide up to 7,000 gpm of good quality water at 48 -52 degrees F. The river intake supplies up to 7,000 gpm of river water.
-River pumps (that have only been used on a limited emergency basis) can provide up to 4,000 gpm surface water.
+West bank river pumps (that have only been used on a limited emergency basis) can provide up to 3,000 gpm surface water.
 Spring water is used for the incubation and early rearing of all juveniles.
-In late summer, river water is introduced for coho acclimation to Pond 25, located across the river from the hatchery.
-Fish can be reared in Pond 26, which is supplied with spring water from Wonder Springs, approximately one-half mile downstream and across the river from the main hatchery.
-Ponds 24 also is used for fish acclimation and is supplied by both spring and re-use water from hatchery raceway banks.
+In late summer, river water is currently used for coho acclimation in Pond 25, located on the east bank of the hatchery.
+Spring Chinook can be reared in Pond 26, which is supplied with spring water from Wonder Springs, approximately one-half mile downstream and across the river from the main hatchery.
+Ponds 24 is also used for spring Chinook acclimation and is supplied by both spring and re-use water from hatchery raceway banks.